2022 Results |

 Club Station Multipliers

-Only approved Vermont Club Stations will count as multipliers.
+Approved Vermont Club Stations will count as multipliers.
 A club operation must inform the QSO Party Chairman

 no later than one week before the contest.
 A club operation must commit to operating at least 5 hours duing the event.